MinecraftForge/Documentation/docs/concepts/lifecycle.md

 `DataPackRegistryEvent$NewRegistry` allows modders to register custom datapack registries by providing a `Codec` to encode and decode the object from JSON.

 `RegisterEvent` is for [registering objects][registering] into the registries.
 The event is fired for each registry.

+!!! note
+    You should prefer using [DeferredRegister][registering] over the registry events wherever possible.
+DeferredRegister handles timing on your behalf and is less error-prone.

 Data Generation
 ---------------